 Matt Peterson is back with another insightful tutorial on our YouTube channel.
 Whether you're a seasoned pro or just diving into the Power Platform world, Matt's got you covered.
 Today, he's tackling a common challenge faced by model-driven app users: filtering lookup columns.
 Let's dive into Matt's step-by-step guide on making this process seamless.

 Ever found yourself scratching your head over lookup columns in model-driven apps?
 Matt gets it.
 Picture this: you're creating a travel record, selecting a state, and then bam!
 You're flooded with cities from every corner of the globe, not just the one you're interested in.
 Frustrating, right?
 But fear not, Matt's got a solution.

+1. Associating Cities with States: Link cities to their respective states in the city table.
+2. Refreshing the Model-Driven App: Matt refreshes the app to showcase the changes.
 3. Testing the Filter: Matt selects Florida as the travel state, and voila!
 Only Jacksonville and Orlando, the cities associated with Florida, appear.

 No more sifting through irrelevant options—now your app responds precisely to your needs.
 As always, Matt encourages you to explore more training opportunities with Pragmatic Works, like our on-demand learning platform, private sessions, and hackathons.
 Dive in, enhance your Power Platform skills, and stay tuned for more insights from Matt in the next tutorial.

 Matt Peterson is a Trainer for Pragmatic Works specializing in the Power Platform.
 He graduated from the University of North Florida in 2006 and comes with 15 years of teaching experience in high school algebra.
 Matt earned the accomplishment in 2013 of being named the Florida Gifted Teacher of The Year.
 His primary focus is helping our customers learn the ins and outs of Power Apps and Power BI.